 It is very challenging going from being a near expert, or at least proficient, nurse on one unit where you’re charge nurse, preceptor, and everything in between to essentially feeling like a new nurse all over again.
 That’s how I felt when I left cardiology to go after my dream of getting into the NICU (neonatal intensive care unit or newborn intensive care unit).
-This site has tons of things for non-NICU nurses as well, here, here, here, and more here, and even more here just FYI!
+So, no, I did work in the NICU as a new grad.
+I started in the NICU after I had already been a nurse for five years.

 I still consider myself very new to the newborn ICU and as a newer NICU nurse, these are some of the things that have helped/ would have helped me during my transition: